 This shows the keywords that are attracting anonymous visitors and converting them into leads.
 For B2B sales cycles, this “discovery” stage is extremely important for generating leads and sustaining a healthy pipeline.

 Are you curious about whether LinkedIn or Adwords is generating revenue?
 This chart breaks down your revenue sources and provides a perspective on how your marketing channels are performing.

 Demand marketers have to create numerous landing pages in order to test content and copywriting.
 This table shows which of landing pages have converted into a Salesforce opportunity.

 Data visualization tip: For top performing landing pages or keyword tables, consider color coding to identify the ones that are performing and the ones that are not.
 Green for performing and red for failing.
-This enables audiences to quickly find the problem areas, and the successful areas.
+This enables audiences to quickly find the problem areas and successful areas.

 Top 10 Social Campaigns

-Targeting specific audience groups by parameters like industry, job level, geography and other demographics increases the chances of conversion.
+Targeting specific audience groups by parameters like industry, job level, geography, and other demographics increase the chances of conversion.
 For paid social advertising, this results in numerous campaigns